bobbybudnick/SFS-Infrastructure/README.md

 /////
 Ways to enter bios
 Use Windows to reboot into firmware setup if all else fails
-Use Devuan usb recovery grub console with c at boot and fwsetup at Grub command line
+Use Devuan USB recovery grub console with c at boot and fwsetup at Grub command line
 Use installed Devuan Grub console with c at boot and fwsetup at Grub command line
 Use reboot to firmware setup Grub menu option
 Use BIOS quiet boot off to have prompt for del key to enter firmware setup